Tannhäuser (opera): Paris version (1861)

 Tannhäusers first performance in Paris was given on 13 March 1861 at the Salle Le Peletier of the Paris Opéra.
 The composer had been closely involved in its preparation and there had been 164 rehearsals.
 The costumes were designed by Alfred Albert, the sets by Charles-Antoine Cambon and Joseph Thierry (act 1, scene 1), Édouard Desplechin (act 1, scene 2 and act 3), and Joseph Nolau and Auguste Alfred Rubé (act 2).

 At the first performance the opera was initially well-received, with disturbances including whistling and catcalls beginning to appear in act 2 and becoming prominent by the end of the third act.
 For the second performance much of the new ballet music was removed, together with some actions that had specifically provoked mockery, such as the piping of the shepherd in act 1.
 At this performance however the audience disturbances were increased.
 This was partly due to members of the wealthy and aristocratic Jockey Club, who objected to the ballet coming in act 1, since this meant they would have to be present from the beginning of the performance (disrupting their dining schedule).
 It was alleged that they distributed whistles to the audience.
 A further incentive to disruption was the unpopularity of Princess von Metternich and of her native country of Austria.
 At the third performance on 24 March (which Wagner did not attend) uproar caused several interruptions of up to fifteen minutes at a time.
 As a consequence, Wagner withdrew the opera after the third performance.
 This marked the end to Wagner's hopes of establishing himself in Paris.

-The first performance outside France of the "Paris" version was given in Bologna on 7 November 1872 at the Teatro Comunale, (the first performance of the opera in Italy).
+The "Paris" version's Italian premiere, its first outside France, was 7 November 1872 at Teatro Comunale di Bologna.
 The American and British premieres of this version were respectively in New York at the Metropolitan Opera on 30 January 1889, and at London's Royal Opera House on 15 July 1895.